dphansen/LearnAI-AIonIaaS/README.md

   -  Useful
   -  High Production Value
-  -  Deep Learning with GPU (Keras often just knows, package dependency for TensorFlow - Check)
+  -  Deep Learning with GPU (*Package dependency for TensorFlow?*)
-  -  Scale-out
+  -  Scale-out (*Batch AI*)
+  -  Use IaaS DSVM for everything except Model Management/Scale Out
   -  Deploy to IoT
   -  Supporting material can be found here: https://gallery.azure.ai/Collection/Predictive-Maintenance-Template-3

 **TODO:**
   - Convert lab notebooks to these notebooks *(complete)*
   - Change readme.md file to have the pre-reqs *(complete, now testing)*
-  - Convert experiment to Linux DSVM
+  - Convert experiment to Linux DSVM *(In Process)*
   - Convert tensorflow code to GPU-enabled
   - Include IoT as target
   - Deploy and test
-  - Find/create location for data source files
-  - Edit/check pre-reqs and setup - attribute the original
+  - Edit/check pre-reqs and setup - attribute the original *(complete, pending check)*
   - If the "Answer Key" is needed, make it, if not, remove reference in the first notebook.
   - Clean up files and directories for consistency, layout, person, and tense